 This ambiguity has proved less sustainable in the age of Xi Jinping.
 As Sino-American relations have worsened, the phrase “hostile forces” is often reduced to a thinly veiled label for the United States and its allies.
 Yet foreign pressure has only exacerbated Xi's anxieties about China's internal cohesion.
 Over his tenure Xi Jinping has re-engineered the state security complex to make it more sensitive to and capable of resolving internal political shocks.
 This overhaul has been both costly and comprehensive.
 Guiding this transformation is Xi’s signature TOTAL NATIONAL SECURITY PARADIGM, a set of ideas which places the threat posed by ideological and political threats to one-party rule on the same plane as national defense.
 One doctrinal summary of Xi's paradigm returns to the problem of hostile forces to justify such great effort:

 Hostile forces inside and outside our borders have never abandoned their subversive intent to Westernize and divide our state.
 They do not rest, not even for a moment...
 This is a real and present danger to the security of our sovereign power.
-(The Total National Security Paradigm: A Study Outline, ch.
-6).
+(Office of the Central National Security Commission 2022).